rhgrant10/Groupy/docs/pages/installation.rst

 Now you'll need to *obtain your access token* so you can make API requests:

 1. Login to the `developer portal`_.
-2. Click the "Bots" button on the top menu bar.
+2. Click the "Access Token" button on the top menu bar.
-3. Click the "Click here to reveal" button.
-4. Copy your access token.
+3. Your access token is displayed in bold text.

 You must also *create a key file*.